 (2) However no mortgage or charge granted by the Royal Agricultural Society, or any agricultural society so registered as aforesaid, over any lands acquired directly or indirectly by grant from the Crown, and without valuable consideration, shall be valid and binding unless the consent in writing of the Governor shall be obtained to the granting thereof.

-[Section 3 amended by No. 19 of 2010 s.
+[Section 3 amended: No. 19 of 2010 s.
 51.]

 4. Powers, clauses and provisions in mortgages